DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 - THIRD ROUND: desperate (`ch2-storyflag-round` = 3)
 	- [x] (7.) `ramchips` (bag of Doritos) (room 32)
-		- [ ] Click the buttons on the vending machine (technically a stretch goal)
 	- [ ] (8.) `clock` (grandfather clock) (room 14)
 		- [ ] Talk to Gibson; get him and his staff to reconcile
 			- [ ] They each think the others are ignoring them, but in fact the door intercom no longer works and the door is broken.